mparsley1/eo-docs/README.md

 It is extendable, allowing further EO processors to be easily added.

 The EO service provides CLI for calling the EO processors.
-The results (images, metadata, etc.) are stored in an S3 compatible object store.
+The generated outputs (images, metadata, etc.) are stored in an S3 compatible object store.
-These are accessed by the EHCOES UI component for display to users.
+These are accessed by the ECHOES UI component for display to users.
-The EO service does not do the scheduling; this is done by eo-ruuner.
+The EO service does not do the scheduling of the processing; this is done by eo-ruuner.

 The processing chains have been developed to run in the cloud.
 Advantages of using cloud services, such as Creodias and AWS, include: